PalisadoesFoundation/talawa-api/src/routes/README.md

 Other than that there aren't any strict directory structure requirements.

+For REST validation, use the helper in `routes/validation/zodReply.ts` (`zReplyParsed`).
+Auth request body schemas (signup, signin, refresh) live in `routes/auth/validators.ts`.

 # Example

 In the example below we have fastify route plugin function named `helloRoute` at the path `/src/routes/hello.ts` and a default exported fastify plugin function named `routes` at the path `/src/routes/index.ts` which registers the `helloRoute` fastify route plugin within it.